nwaughachukwuma/keyv-cache/README.md

 #### set(key: string, value: any, ttl: number) => Promise<void>

 Sets the value for the given key in a cache namespace.
-The value will be invalidated and deleted from the cache after the specified time-to-live (TTL) is exceeded.
+The value will be invalidated and deleted from the cache after the specified time-to-live (TTL).

 **🔑 key**: The key to set in a cache namespace.

-**value**: The value to set for the given key.
-This is any value that can be serialized into a string.
+**value**: This is any value that can be serialized into a string.

-**⏳ ttl**: The time-to-live for the cache entry, in milliseconds.
+**⏳ ttl**: The time-to-live for the cache entry in milliseconds.

 #### get(key: string) => Promise<any>

 Retrieves the value for the given key from a cache namespace.
-Return `null` if the key does not exist or entry is expired.
+Return `null` if the key does not exist, or the entry is expired.

 **key**: The key to retrieve from the cache.